-Data from the U.S. Department of Education shows that linguistics and comparative literature students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $25,300 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in comparative literature have a median salary of $25,300 during the early years of their career.
 During this timeframe, most salaries fell between $20,700 (25th percentile) and $29,200 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to comparative literature.

 Average salaries range from $64,340 to $79,160 (25th to 75th percentile) for careers related to comparative literature.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.